 Pros

-• Unlimited domestic calling on most plans
+- Unlimited domestic calling on paid business phone plans

-• High reliability with strong call quality and uptime (backed by carrier-grade infrastructure)
+- High reliability with strong call quality and uptime backed by carrier-grade infrastructure

-• Clean, intuitive apps for web, desktop, and mobile
+- Clean, intuitive apps for web, desktop, and mobile

-• Support for local, toll-free, and vanity numbers, plus number porting
+- Support for local, toll-free, and vanity numbers, plus number porting

-• Scales from simple virtual phone numbers to full cloud call center and customer experience tools
+- Scales from simple virtual phone numbers to full cloud call center and customer experience tools

 Cons